The Israelite Origin of the Northern Scots

 28 THE SONS OF JOSEPH ACCORDING TO THEIR FAMILIES, BY MANASSEH AND EPHRAIM, WERE: 29 THE SONS OF MANASSEH: OF MACHIR, THE FAMILY OF THE MACHIRITES; AND MACHIR BEGOT GILEAD; OF GILEAD, THE FAMILY OF THE GILEADITES.
 30 THESE ARE THE SONS OF GILEAD: OF JEEZER, THE FAMILY OF THE JEEZERITES; OF HELEK, THE FAMILY OF THE HELEKITES; 31 OF ASRIEL, THE FAMILY OF THE ASRIELITES; OF SHECHEM, THE FAMILY OF THE SHECHEMITES; 32 OF SHEMIDA, THE FAMILY OF THE SHEMIDAITES; OF HEPHER, THE FAMILY OF THE HEPHERITES.
 33 NOW ZELOPHEHAD THE SON OF HEPHER HAD NO SONS, BUT DAUGHTERS; AND THE NAMES OF THE DAUGHTERS OF ZELOPHEHAD WERE MAHLAH, NOAH, HOGLAH, MILCAH, AND TIRZAH.
 34 THESE ARE THE FAMILIES OF MANASSEH; AND THOSE WHO WERE NUMBERED OF THEM WERE FIFTY-TWO THOUSAND SEVEN HUNDRED.

 The son of Machir (son of Manasseh) was GILEAD (pronounceable as "Gileath") from whom emerged the Gadodin of northern Wales and the Galadi -Galatians of Gaul and the Caledonians in Scotland.
+The Caledonians are later identified with the PICTS though originally PICTS and CALEDONIANS MAY HAVE BEEN SEPARATE PEOPLES.
 The sons of Gilead were Jeezer, Helek (Chelek), Asriel, Shechem, Shemida, and Hepher (Numbers 26:30).
 Helek was found amongst the Helvecones who became part of the Vandal-Lugi federation (Tacitus, "Germania" 43).
 The Vandals were involved in the Anglo-Saxon invasions of Britain, and also of Scotland, as were the Calucones (Kaloukones) who were also descendants of HELEK.
-A portion of them also moved to Ireland.
+A portion of them also moved to Ireland and Scotland.

 The Calucones were a Gallic or Rhaetian tribe dwelling around present-day Chur (eastern Switzerland) during the Roman period.
 The Kaloukones, lived further north, near the Germanic Suebi.
 Segments of them both may have federated with the Vandals and moved westward.

-Here we have elements from the Israelite Tribe of Manasseh through "Jeezer" and "Helek" joining the Vandals and reaching Britain and Scotland.
-The Vandals were otherwise connected to the Israelite Tribe of Asher
+Here we have elements from the Israelite Tribe of Manasseh through the Caledonians (Gilead).
+The son of Gilead "Helek" joined the Vandals and reached Britain, Ireland, and Scotland.
+The Vandals were otherwise connected to the Israelite Tribe of Asher.

 "JEEZER," son of Gilead, actually has a name more correctly transliterated from the Hebrew-lettering as AIEZER or "Ai-g-azar".
 He forefathered at least a portion of the people known variously as "Gazari," "Agathyrsi," or "KHAZARS" whom it was believed (according to the report of Eldad HaDani in ca.880 CE) had descended from the Tribes of Simeon and Manasseh: "Jeezer" (pronounceable in Hebrew as "Ai-g-azar") belonged to Gilead of Manasseh.
 The Geography of Ravenna (ca. 700 CE) equated the Agathyrsi with the Khazars.
 Other sources link the Picts to the AGATHYRSI: